 In addition to a refrigerator and gas stove, the kitchen is equipped with a coffeemaker, coffee grinder, microwave, toaster-oven, French press, kettle, blender, basic kitchen tools, cookware, crockery, and utensils.
 The pantry is stocked with coffee beans, an assortment of teas, condiments, spices, breakfast fare (cold and hot cereals, granola bars, milk and milk alternatives, juice), and a cask of filtered water.
 Other details include a high-quality dock for ipods/smartphones with FM radio and aux plug-in (3.5mm); surge protector with USB charging ports; radio alarm clock; hair dryer; iron and ironing board; clothes-drying rack; box-fan; and a white-noise generator for soothing sleep should you need it.
 A variety of lighting options, including mood lighting.
-Books and maps.
-Fine all-cotton towels and bed linens, down comforter (winter), and a variety of pillows.
+Books, maps, brochures.
+Fine all-cotton towels and bed linens, down comforter, and a variety of pillows.
 We wash all our bedding between guests including the bedspread.

-BIKES: The two bicycles (with locks) are included with your visit.
-These are vintage one-speed bikes with coaster brakes and medium-width, kevlar-lined tires-- very easy to get around on and quite fashionable (a matched set).
-We’ll adjust the bike seat for your height if needed, but please note that folks under 5'2" may not be able to fit the bikes (we hope to remedy this in future).
-They have been fully tuned up and have front and rear lights.
+BIKES: A choice of three bicycles (with locks) are included with your visit.
+Two are a matched set, vintage one-speed bikes with coaster brakes and medium-width, kevlar-lined tires-- easy to get around on.
+We now also have a 3rd bike that is adult-sized but adjustable to fit shorter guests-- this is a women's-style cruiser with fat tires and rides smooth as silk.
+They have all been fully tuned up and have front and rear lights.
 New Orleans is very flat, so it's entirely fun to ride bikes here, and many streets now have bike lanes.
 If you prefer a helmet, you'll need to bring yours-- but fyi there is no bike helmet law here.

-Guests enjoy a self-contained, very private 2-room plus bath studio apartment/cottage and shared outdoor seating in the garden.
-Fresh yard eggs available in season.
+Guests enjoy a self-contained, very private 2-room-plus-bath apartment/cottage and shared outdoor seating in the garden.
+Bikes included.